 The classic measure of success in tennis is the ratio (winners ÷ unforced errors).
 For male pros, a good ratio is around 1, for female pros around 0.8.
 For amateurs, the ratio is much lower because amateurs make so many more unforced errors.
-So the key to winning in amateur tennis is not to go for those Hollywood passes and smashes; it’s to keep your unforced errors down, and your opponent’s up.
+So the key to winning in amateur tennis is not to go for those Hollywood passes and smashes.
+The key is to keep your unforced errors down, and your opponent’s up.
 Here are some ways research shows you can do it:

-- Reduce lateral errors (i.e. the ball going out of the side lines) by hitting the ball back where it came from, i.e. return a cross court shot with a cross court shot, return a shot down the line with a shot down the line.
+- Reduce lateral errors (i.e. the ball going out of the side lines) by hitting the ball back where it came from.
+Return a cross court shot with a cross court shot.
+Return a shot down the line with a shot down the line.
 This is because it’s difficult for amateurs to change the direction of the ball accurately, which requires the right combination of racket speed and racket inclination.
 You’re much more likely to be accurate if you don’t change the angle of the ball on your racket, and just send it more or less back where it came from.
-Obviously you need to change this up every now and again, unless another keystone of your strategy is to bore your opponent into submission.
+Obviously you need to change this up every now and again, unless another keystone of your strategy is to outbore your opponent

 - Reduce depth errors (hitting the net or going beyond the baseline) by practising your top spin.
-Because top spin causes the ball to dip, it increases the height of the window above the net you can target while keeping the ball in play.
-You could achieve the same by not hitting the ball as hard, but that doesn’t help you increase your opponent’s unforced errors.
+Top spin causes the ball to dip.
+So it increases the height of the window above the net you can target while keeping the ball in play.
+You could achieve the same by not hitting the ball as hard, but that doesn’t help you increase your opponent’s unforced errors

-Chances are you play Monopoly in a random, happy-go-lucky way, and maybe hanker after the ultimate of hotels on Park Lane and Mayfair.
+Chances are you play Monopoly in a random, happy-go-lucky way, maybe hankering after the ultimate of hotels on Park Lane and Mayfair.
 You shouldn’t do that, if you want to win.
 Here’s a handful of golden rules backed by a mathematical analysis of the board:

-- Don’t bother with the purples (Park Lane is the least landed square on the board because of the locations of Go To Jail, Chance and Community Chest), browns (rents are still at pre-gentrified East End levels), or utilities (rent irrelevant compared to developed spaces in the mid- and end-game)
+- Don’t bother with the purples (Park Lane is the least landed square on the board because of the locations of Go To Jail, Chance and Community Chest).
+Don’t buy browns (rents are still at pre-gentrified East End levels).
+And keep away from utilities (rent irrelevant compared to developed spaces in the mid- and end-game)

 - Stay in jail at the end of the game when the rents are high

-There’s a few other ways to crush your opponent, but those tips will help you dominate next Christmas.
+There’s a few other ways to crush your opponent, but that’s plenty of tips to help you dominate next Christmas.
 Oh, and it doesn’t matter whether you’re the top hat or the sports car.